HAPPY VALENTINE’S DAY

 Father Valentine (possibly a bishop) was beheaded about 269 near Rome for publicly professing Christianity and for aiding persecuted Christians.
 While he was in prison, legend has it that he restored the sight of his jailer’s blind daughter.

-On the eve of his death, he wrote a farewell note to the jailer’s daughter, and signed it, “From Your Valentine”
+On the eve of his death, he wrote a farewell note to the jailer’s daughter, and signing it, “From Your Valentine”

 HERE’S WHAT WE CAN DO: